-The NB Timberlands have approximately 27.2 million m3 of merchantable timber, of which approximately 69% is softwood.
+The NB Timberlands have approximately 22.8 million m3 of merchantable timber, of which approximately 67% is softwood.
 In 2021, the NB Timberlands forest management plan was updated to reflect improved growth and information, and to align sustainable yield forecasting with customer product requirements.
-The current annual harvest forecast is 768,000 m3 for the period 2022-2025, 705,000 m3 for the period 2026-2030 and 872,000 m3 for the period 2031-2035.
-The decrease in 2026 and increase in 2031 reflect the age class structure of the forest and timing of operability of stands that were established through historic planting and pre-commercial thinning treatments.
+The current annual harvest forecast is as per the following table.